haletsky/evennote/README.md

  * class NoteListItem - over-class for 'Note', have styles for ListViewItem.
  * class User - all information about user.
  * static class Notebook - contain users note, and methods for them.

+ P.S.
+DataBaseAPI.dll it is my class for connect to own DataBase.